zoemeziere/coral_connectivity/README.md

 ## Data folder ##

-### VCF folder ###

-The filtered VCF files used for all but the diversity analyses.

 ### Metadata folder ###

-Metadata files with information on all samples analysed in this study.
+Metadata files with information on all samples analysed in this study for both species, as well as sites and reefs coordinates used for making maps.

 ### Kinship folder ###